 Are Foreign Workers and Expats Required to Contribute to Social Insurance?

-The national system does require expat employees to contribute, however, some regions have different rules for foreigners.
+According to China labor law, the national system does require expat employees to contribute, however, some regions have different rules for foreigners.
 For example, Shanghai does not require expats to contribute to social insurance, and other cities may only require certain insurances to be paid such as medical.

 Another exception is for foreign employees whose home country has a social insurance agreement with China, and in that case, it does not have to be paid (because the employee is still contributing at home).
 Those countries include Germany, Canada, Japan, and others, where pension and/or unemployment is exempted.